UltraMessaging/smx_perf/README.md

 WARNING:
 The "smx.cfg" configuration is a minimal setup for this test, and is not suitable for production.
+It does not contain proper tunings for many other options.
 It uses multicast topic resolution for ease of setting up the test, even though we typically recommend the use of [TCP-based topic resolution](https://ultramessaging.github.io/currdoc/doc/Design/topicresolutiondescription.html#tcptr).
-It also does not contain proper tunings for many other options.

 We recommend conducting a configuration workshop with Informatica.

 ### Measure System Interruptions